Khmer massage using elbow pressure at Sra Thnam in Siem Reap

 What does the practitioner feel?

-The practitioner follows these sensations, searching for the places where the line feels most resistant.
+The practitioner follows these sensations and looks for the places where the line seems most resistant.

-This work depends heavily on experience.
-Practitioners develop their own sensitivity and technique over time, and two people may work on the same body quite differently ; even while both are recognisably practicing the same art of finding and working the tosay.
+This work depends greatly on experience.
+Practitioners develop their own sensitivity and technique over time.
+Two people may work on the same body differently, even though both recognise the general practice of finding and working the sosay.

-This is also why Khmer massage can’t be reduced to a fixed list of movements.
-The quality of the work lies in what the practitioner feels, how accurately the resistant areas are identified, and how the pressure is applied.
+This is also why Khmer massage cannot be reduced to a fixed list of movements.
+The quality of the work depends on what the practitioner feels, how accurately the resistant areas are identified and how the pressure is applied.

 How is traditional Khmer massage performed?